Phoenicia: Trade

 The Phoenicians served as intermediaries between the disparate civilizations that spanned the Mediterranean and Near East, facilitating the exchange of goods and knowledge, culture, and religious traditions.
 Their expansive and enduring trade network is credited with laying the foundations of an economically and culturally cohesive Mediterranean, which would be continued by the Greeks and especially the Romans.

 Phoenician faces.
 Glass from Olbia, 4th century BC.
 The bold pools of color and detailed hair give a Greek impression.

 Phoenician ties with the Greeks ran deep.
 The earliest verified relationship appears to have begun with the Minoan civilization on Crete (1950–1450 BC), which together with the Mycenaean civilization (1600–1100 BC) is considered the progenitor of classical Greece.
-Archaeological research suggests that the Minoans gradually imported Near Eastern goods, artistic styles, and customs from other cultures via the Phoenicians.

-The Phoenicians were known for trading beer across their colonies around the Mediterranean, particularly along the North African coast.
-The trade expanded to regions beyond the Mediterranean, including the Basque Country, where it is believed that beer brewing was introduced by the Phoenicians.

-To Egypt the Phoenicians sold logs of cedar for significant sums, and wine beginning in the eighth century.
-The wine trade with Egypt is vividly documented by shipwrecks discovered in 1997 in the open sea 50 km west of Ascalon, Israel.
+Starting in the 8th century BC, the Phoenicians sold logs of cedar for significant sums, and wine to Egypt.
+The wine trade with Egypt is vividly documented by shipwrecks discovered in 1997 in the open sea 50 km west of Ascalon.
 Pottery kilns at Tyre and Sarepta produced the large terracotta jars used for transporting wine.
 From Egypt, the Phoenicians bought Nubian gold.

 Phoenician sarcophagi found in Cádiz, Spain, thought to have been imported from the Phoenician homeland around Sidon.
 Archaeological Museum of Cádiz.

 From elsewhere, they obtained other materials, perhaps the most crucial being silver, mostly from Sardinia and the Iberian Peninsula.
 Tin for making bronze "may have been acquired from Galicia by way of the Atlantic coast of southern Spain; alternatively, it may have come from northern Europe (Cornwall or Brittany) via the Rhone valley and coastal Massalia".
 Strabo states that there was a highly lucrative Phoenician trade with Britain for tin via the Cassiterides, whose location is unknown but may have been off the northwest coast of the Iberian Peninsula.